 - Know When To Say No — Another thing I’ve learned over the years is the type of client we work best with.
 We work really well with people who are invested in success and will be part of our village to raise a brand.
-We work best with clients who want to actually move the needle.
+We work best with clients who want actually to move the needle; that’s why we excel in fast-growing industries and with ambitious brands.
 Knowing when to say no has been pivotal to our growth.
 Our team is excellent and professional, but nothing takes the winds out of someone’s sails faster than knowing their advice, work, and recommendations are falling on completely deaf ears.
 It leads to less than desirable results and it weighs down my team too.
 I can’t have that, because it affects everything.
 I’ve gotten really good at identifying clients who are a good fit for us, as a result our work is outstanding, our team members are happy, and our day-to-day existence, while it can be stressful, is satisfying because we know we’re making a difference.
 I will say, this is a constant battle.
 I’ve developed an internal plan on managing these situations so I have guidance for myself and the team the next time we have a less than ideal client fit.

 - Resilience-Resilience is probably my superpower.
 As an entrepreneur, I’ve been through 3 major national crises (9/11, 2008, and the COVID pandemic).
 Not only have I survived them, but our clients also.
 I’ve developed plans and strategies for hyper-growth within and in the aftermath of these situations.
 I’m incredibly proud of that.
 That doesn’t mean I’ve never experienced failure, because like anyone, I’ve failed, but, I always look for the lesson learned and then move on.